Switching From PC to Mac

 Instant messaging

 If you’re used to instant messaging on your PC, you’ll be delighted with your Mac.
-It has a built-in feature called to chat for text messaging and video calls.
+It has a built-in feature called chat for text messaging and video calls.

 Wi-Fi